-Personal Conversations provide a forum to address everyday issues through discussions about obstacles and opportunities, using conference calls and/or easy to access webinars.
-The next Personal Conversation will be announced soon – keep checking this page for details.
+Personal Conversations provide a forum for members to address everyday issues through discussions about obstacles and opportunities, using conference calls and/or easy to access webinars.

 Reproductive Rights with Autumn Katz and Emily Nestler, Tuesday, August 27, 2019, at 8 p.m., Eastern time.
 Keep checking for updates! – Register here!